 1. What does “learn” actually mean?

 “Learn” means to acquire knowledge or skills through study, experience, or being taught.
-It’s about growing your understanding of something new.
+It’s also used when someone becomes aware of new information or reaches understanding.

 2. Can “learn” be used in casual conversation?